 1. In Nimble, go to Settings >> Networks & Imports

-2. Pick the network you want to set public or private and select on the lock to the right of it.
+2. Pick the network you want to set public or private and click on the padlock icon

 3. A pop-up window will appear with the options to set the account to either public or private.

-By setting messages to public, all messages from that network will display under the "Pending & History" tab of related contacts in your Nimble account for your team to see as well.
+By setting messages to public, all messages from that network will display under the "Interactions" tab of related contacts in your Nimble account for your team to see as well.
 Your Messages tab in Nimble remains private and only visible to you.